 Avoid alcohol, sugar (rely on dark chocolate if you have cravings), processed foods that are high in sodium, gluten, and dairy, which contribute to bloating.

 Many women have GI upset, especially loose stool, during menstruation due to dropping hormone levels that affect your gut bacteria.
 If this is you, take a probiotic for several months, increase your fermented and gut healing foods, and avoid harder-to-digest, heavier foods during your period.
 Drink fresh ginger tea to ease bloating and GI discomfort.
+Read more about how your gut influences your hormones in this post.

 Phase two: to support healthy estrogen levels and build the uterine lining, you can include seeds like ground flax during this phase, which boost your “good” estrogen levels.
 Add 1-2 tbsp to smoothies or porridges (loose term to encompass oatmeal if you do grains or grain free “n’oatmeals” if you do not eat grains) in the morning.
 You’ll also want to support detox, so load up on the sulfur-rich cruciferous veggies–cauliflower, broccoli, Brussels sprouts, for example–which contain indole 3-carbinole to support estrogen detox and prevent estrogen dominance.
 Happy liver = healthy hormones.
 Read more on foods and herbs to support a healthy liver here.